ErpNetDocs/webclient/introduction/my-apps/documents.md

 You can click the vertical **three-dot button** to expand a menu containing a list of actions.

-It allows you to perform all sorts of operations, such as **reloading** the page, **exporting** the table, and even using column headers to **group** your documents.
+It allows you to perform a wide variety of operations, such as **reloading** your records, **exporting** the table with its data, and even **grouping** your documents by one or more parameters.

 ![Pictures](pictures/Documents_panel_menu_07_02.png)

 ## Show grouping panel

-You can use the **Show grouping panel** feature to arrange your documents based on a certain **column header**.
+You can use the **Show grouping panel** feature to arrange your documents in groups based on a certain **parameter**, visualized by its respective **column header**.

-For instance, you may want to filter your existing documents by the month they were created, the number they were assigned, their type, and so on.
+For instance, you may want to separate the full list of your existing documents in several groups.
+These groups could organize documents by the month they were created, the number they were assigned, their type, and so on.

 ![Pictures](pictures/Documents_grouping_panel_Drag_07_02.png)

-To begin, click on **Show grouping panel**, then **drag and drop** a column header right into the field that appears above the table
+To begin, click on **Show grouping panel**, then **drag and drop** a column header right into the field that appears above the table.

 Once you do that, the documents will be arranged based on that column (e.g. Document Type).